puppetlabs/bolt/documentation/writing_plans.md

 -   The path within the module, if the plan is in a subdirectory of `./plans`.

 For example, given a module called `mymodule` with a plan defined in `./mymodule/plans/myplan.pp`, the plan name is `mymodule::myplan`.
-A plan defined in `./mymodule/plans/service/myplan.pp`would be `mymodule::service::myplan`.
+A plan defined in `./mymodule/plans/service/myplan.pp` would be `mymodule::service::myplan`.
 This name is how you refer to the plan when you run commands.

-The plan filename `init` is special: the plan it defines is referenced using the module name only.
+The plan filename `init` is special.
+You reference an `init` plan using the module name only.
 For example, in a module called `mymodule`, the plan defined in `init.pp` is the `mymodule` plan.

 Avoid giving plans the same names as constructs in the Puppet language.
 Although plans do not share their namespace with other language constructs, giving plans these names makes your code difficult to read.

 Each plan name segment must begin with a lowercase letter and:

--   May include lowercase letters.
+-   Can include lowercase letters.
--   May include digits.
+-   Can include digits.
--   May include underscores.
+-   Can include underscores.
 -   Must not be a [reserved word](https://docs.puppet.com/puppet/5.3/lang_reserved.html).
 -   Must not have the same name as any Puppet data types.
--   Namespace segments must match the following regular expression `\A[a-z][a-z0-9_]*\Z`
+-   Namespace segments must match the regular expression: `\A[a-z][a-z0-9_]*\Z`.

 ## Defining plan parameters